118 Quotes

 Pope Pius VI (Pope (1775–1799)) April 13, 1791 Charitas Source ↗

-Context: Article quotes Pius VI on ordaining bishops without Apostolic See authority.
+Context: Pius VI on ordaining bishops without Apostolic See authority.
+Relevant historical precedent for judging the 1988 SSPX consecrations against Roman prohibition.

 Church / Vatican